Have you been putting off your colon cancer screening?

 Since the FIT test is noninvasive, the test itself doesn’t pose any risks.
 But it is possible to get a “false negative” result.
 This means that a precancerous or cancerous polyp can be present in the colon, but the test may still be negative.

-Is a FIT test as good as colonoscopy?
+Is a FIT test as good as a colonoscopy?
+No, but it’s a start

 If you’re not sure when or if you need a screening test, talk with your primary care doctor or call your local clinic.
-They can help you choose when and how to screen for colorectal cancer.
+They can help you choose when and how to start screening for colorectal cancer.